-Adopting Agile is never about adopting an Agile methodology, it's always about delivering better business outcomes.
+Adopting Agile is never about adopting an Agile methodology.
+It's always about delivering better business outcomes.
 Agile process is-at best-a means to an end.
 At worst, it can be a distraction that results in focusing on the wrong changes for the enterprise.
-Understanding your business goals will align your organization around common outcomes, help inform your Transformation strategy, and identify necessary tradeoffs.
-It'll also help identify if the Transformation is headed in the right direction.
+Understanding your business goals will align your organization around common outcomes, help you explain your Transformation strategy, and identify necessary tradeoffs.
+It'll also help identify whether or not the Transformation is headed in the right direction.

-Some of the common goals of going Agile are listed:
+Some of the common goals of going Agile are: